 The Fort (Museum of the North West Mounted Police) D-5 Red-coated police on horseback were dispatched to Fort Macleod in the 1870s to stop American whiskey traders from abusing Blackfoot First Nations and defying Canadian sovereignty.
 Museum and musical rides honour Canada's tradition of cavalry riding to the rescue of natives, not interlopers.
 Visit the nearby restored 1884 police barracks and interpretive centre.

-Remington Carriage Museum E-5 See working wheelwrights heat and shrink steel bands around wooden wheels for Remington Carriage Museum's display of 225 horsedrawn vehicles.
+Remington Carriage Museum E-5 See working wheelwrights heat and wheels for Remington Carriage Museum's display of 225 horsedrawn vehicles.
 Ride restored coaches, wagons, or sleighs behind Clydesdales, Canadians, quarter horses, or shires.
-Tobacco Valley Historical Village F-2 Pioneer buildings were moved to save them from drowning when the Libby Dam created Lake Koocanusa in the 1970s.